 Fees associated with Notice of Non-Party Disclosure Requests

-The fees associated with a Notice of Non-Party Disclosure are in accordance with the Uniform Civil Procedure Rules 1999.
+The fees associated with a Notice of Non-Party Disclosure are in accordance with the Uniform Civil Procedure Rules 1999 or other relevant jurisdiction.